 Mosquitoes and biting midges infestation

 Mosquitoes and some species of midges are blood-sucking insects that need a blood meal from warm-blooded animals and humans to reproduce.
 Mosquitoes and biting midges are common pests in urban areas and may cause a lot of stress and nuisance whenever they bite.
-Moreover, in some cases mosquitoes and some of the midge species may transmit serious diseases that pose a risk to the human and animal health such as malaria, yellow fever, filarial diseases, blue tongue and African horse sickness (affecting livestock).
+Moreover, in some cases different species of mosquitoes and some of the midge species may transmit serious diseases that pose a risk to the human and animal health such as malaria, yellow fever, blue tongue, African horse sickness (affecting livestock), filariasis (parasitic disease), dengue fever (viral infection) and others.
+The Asian tiger mosquito is known to transmit the Zika virus through biting.
+During a pregnancy, this virus infection can cause the infant to be born with microcephaly and other congenital malformations, also known as Zika syndrome.

 Mosquito infestations may become a threat to people in urban environment, which should not be underestimated.
 In fact, mosquitoes reproduce with such high rates (eggs develop to adults in under 10 days) that if an infestation has already been established for some time, then most probably a professional mosquito treatment and control will be needed to get rid of the problem permanently.
 If you have seen occasionally a mosquito or a midge flying around, there may not be a reason for your concern, but if they keep on coming back and increase in numbers, that may be a clear sign of a present infestation.